Amcache registry structure: every key explained

 Root\Programs (legacy)#

-The older catalogue of installed applications, predating InventoryApplication.
+Older catalogue of installed applications, predating InventoryApplication.
 Sparser metadata, but on some older builds this is the only application list populated.
 AmcacheParser exposes it as *_ProgramEntries.csv.
-Notable values:

 Value name Meaning